Get the latest including tips, techniques and special offers straight to your inbox.

 A hidden button placket can be used on a variety of garments.
 It may be placed anywhere on a garment’s front, including off-center.
-Featured in “Fastenings Go Undercover”, Threads #168, Susan Khalje shows how to create a perfectly hidden button placket in this tutorial.
-Don’t miss other helpful techniques like this by ordering a subscription of Threads magazine.
-Print subscriptions come with FREE access to our tablet editions.
+In this tutorial excerpted from “Fastenings Go Undercover,” Threads #168, Susan Khalje explains how to create such a placket.
+(Don’t miss helpful techniques like this.
+Order a subscription to Threads magazine.
+Print subscriptions come with free access to our tablet editions.)

-The example shown is a button-front shirt pattern with 5⁄8-inch-wide seam allowances.
-Choose buttons that are smooth and flat so they fasten easily and remain undetectable under the extension.
+The example shown is a button-front shirt pattern with 5/8-inch-wide seam allowances.
+Choose buttons that are smooth and flat so they fasten easily and remain undetectable under the placket.

 2. Create the buttonhole placket.
 Cut the garment’s front right half; transfer all the markings.
 Fold the extension to the wrong side along lines 1 and 2, and press.
 Sew vertical buttonholes as marked on the flap created by foldlines 1 and 2.